hoisingtonp/L.Control.BoxZoom/README.md

 * **position** Any of the usual _position_ flags for a L.Control subclass: _topright_, _topleft_, and so on.
 * **iconClass** Any valid classes for an _icon_ element, especially things like _glyphicon_, _fontawesome_, or _ionicons_.
+* **keepOn** Valid values are "true" or "false".
+Controls whether the zoombox state ends when drawing a zoom, or whether it's kept on.
+Defaults to false (normal behavior).